kentrikos/aws-bootstrap/docs/EKS_README.md

 		* operations/$REGION/env-eks/grafana/parameters.yaml (config for grafana installation)

 4. Login to your private Bitbucket
-5. create a new repo (and copy the URL to this repo)
+5. Create a new repo (and copy the URL to this repo)
-6. upload the template-environment-configuration to your new Bitbucket repo, making sure the folder structure stays intact.
+6. Upload the template-environment-configuration to your new Bitbucket repo, making sure the folder structure stays intact.
     > NOTE: As this repo now contains sensitive information please make sure that it is PRIVATE
 7. Create an SSH keypair on your local machine
 8. Upload the private ssh key to the repo: This will allow the deployment to pull this repo allowing it to build your infrastructure